thomasrenn37/StockAnalysis/README.md

 # StockAnalysis (Need to Know)
-This repository is a side project I have been working on when I have free time with a few different and separate functionalities that do not currently work with a trading client and are not fully functional, but hopefully that changes.
+This repository is a side project I have been working on when I have free time with a few different and separate functionalities that do not currently work with a trading client and are not fully functional.
 This project will contain a collection of stock analysis tools and interfacing with specific brokerages API's.
 #

 ## Client